On optimal solutions of classical and sliced Wasserstein GANs with non-Gaussian data: Main Results

 \section{Main Results}

 In Sec. \ref{subsec:reuslt_d_1}, we analytically solve WGAN \eqref{eq_transportGANE} with the non-linear generator and non-Gaussian data under $d=1$ when $q=2$.
-With large $d$ in Sec. \ref{sec:SlicedWGAN}, we show that the linear generators can asymptotically optimal for both original and unprojected sliced WGANs \eqref{eq_SlicedWGAN} and \eqref{eq_SlicedWGANwithdata} by solving corresponding upper-bounds.
+With large $d$ in Sec. \ref{sec:SlicedWGAN}, we show that the linear generators can be asymptotically optimal for both original and unprojected sliced WGANs \eqref{eq_SlicedWGAN} and \eqref{eq_SlicedWGANwithdata} with non-Gaussian data by solving corresponding upper bounds.
+We summarize and compare our results with the prior works \cite{Tse20, OzgurISIT21, bailey2018size} in Table~\ref{tab:table1}.